What defines a project scope?

 6 Sections of a Project Scope Statement

-The Scope Statement is an essential part of any project and is used to outline the results the project will produce and the terms \ conditions under which the work will be performed.
+The Scope Statement is an essential part of any project and is used to outline the results the project will produce and the terms and/or conditions under which the work will be performed.

 It is critical that you justify "how and why" your project came to be.
 Clearly describe the business need(s) it addresses as well as the scope of work to be performed.
 It is important to address how the project will affect and be affected by the other related activities.